 1.1.
-Karaf Cellar use cases
+Use Cases

-The first purpose of Cellar is to synchronize the state of several Karaf instances (named nodes).
+The first goal of Karaf Cellar is to synchronize the status of several Karaf instances (named nodes).

-Cellar provides dedicated shell commands and MBeans to administrate the cluster, and manipulate the resources on the cluster.
+Cellar provides dedicated shell commands and JMX MBeans to manage the cluster, and manipulate the resources on the cluster.